makeplans/terms/TOS.md

 *The provider* and third parties necessaries to deliver *the service* will store cookies in the browser of the *user* and *end-customer* for identification, settings, and security purposes.
 Other third parties will store cookies for behavioural tracking purposes.

+Data in *the account* can be stored after the account is deleted if required by law.

 <h4>Service usage</h4>

 All usage of *the service* must comply with laws in the country of *the client*.
 If *the account* is used to send spam or in any other way abused it can result in limited access or deactivation of the *the account*.